-- 5.3.1 If an officer becomes aware of a suspected fraud or irregularity, the matter must be reported immediately to either: the Head of Policy and Corporate Resources or the officer's line manager (unless they are involved, in which case report to their line manager). - 5.3.2 An officer may choose to report their concerns anonymously or request anonymity.
+- 5.3.1 If an officer becomes aware of a suspected fraud or irregularity, the matter must be reported immediately to either: the Head of Policy and Corporate Resources or the officer's line manager (unless they are involved, in which case report to their line manager) [additional reporting details included in employee policy]. - 5.3.2 An officer may choose to report their concerns anonymously or request anonymity.
 While total anonymity cannot be absolutely guaranteed, every endeavour will be made not to reveal the names of those who pass on information.
 Note, the perpetrator should not be alerted.